 - Marine crabs breathe underwater using gills.
 Land crabs have two cavities that act like lungs and allow them to breathe air.

 - After they mate, the blue crab and others, deposit two million eggs and in a two week period the eggs will develop into larva.

-This study guide is free to download and use in the classroom to increase your crab knowledge.Download for Free
+Download and use this worksheet in the classroom or at home to increase your students' Crab knowledge.Download